Investigators Scour for Clues as Body Is Found in Bucks County Woods

-Investigators and at least one police officer with a long gun shut down a road in rural Bucks County as they roamed the surrounding area, after a body was found in a wooded area near a quarry Thursday morning.
+Investigators and at least one police officer with a long gun shut down a road in rural Bucks County as they roamed the surroundings, after a body was found in a wooded area near a quarry Thursday morning.

 Bucks County Detectives, Richland Township Police and Pennsylvania State Police were investigating the overnight death of a man on the 500 block of E. Pumping Station Road in Richland Township, the Bucks County District Attorney's Office said.